Gothic fiction: Precursors

+Development of Gothic aesthetics

 Gothic literature is often described with words such as "wonder" and "terror."
-This sense of wonder and terror that provides the suspension of disbelief so important to the Gothic—which, except for when it is parodied, even for all its occasional melodrama, is typically played straight, in a self-serious manner—requires the imagination of the reader to be willing to accept the idea that there might be something "beyond that which is immediately in front of us."
-The mysterious imagination necessary for Gothic literature to have gained any traction had been growing for some time before the advent of the Gothic.
-The need for this came as the known world was becoming more explored, reducing the geographical mysteries of the world.
+This sense of wonder and terror that provides the suspension of disbelief so important to Gothic fiction—which, except for when it is parodied, even for all its occasional melodrama, is typically played straight, in a self-serious manner—requires the imagination of the reader to be willing to accept the idea that there might be something "beyond that which is immediately in front of us."
+The mysterious imagination necessary for Gothic literature to have gained any traction had been growing for some time even before the advent of the Gothic.
+The need for an outlet for this imagination came as the known world was becoming more explored, reducing the geographical mysteries of the world.
 The edges of the map were filling in, and no dragons were to be found.
 The human mind required a replacement.
-Clive Bloom theorizes that this void in the collective imagination was critical in the development of the cultural possibility for the rise of the Gothic tradition.
+Clive Bloom theorizes that this void in the collective imagination was critical in developing the cultural possibility for the rise of the Gothic tradition.

 The setting of most early Gothic works was medieval, but this was a common theme long before Walpole.
 In Britain especially, there was a desire to reclaim a shared past.
-This obsession frequently led to extravagant architectural displays, such as Fonthill Abbey, and sometimes mock tournaments were held.
-It was not merely in literature that a medieval revival made itself felt, and this too contributed to a culture ready to accept a perceived medieval work in 1764.
+This obsession frequently led to extravagant architectural displays like Fonthill Abbey, and even mock tournaments were held.
+It was not merely in literature that a medieval revival made itself felt, the broader cultural fascination with the medieval era contributed to a society ready to accept a perceived medieval work in 1764.

 The Gothic often uses scenery of decay, death, and morbidity to achieve its effects (especially in the Italian Horror school of Gothic).
-However, Gothic literature was not the origin of this tradition; indeed, it was far older.
-The corpses, skeletons, and churchyards so commonly associated with early Gothic works were popularized by the Graveyard poets, and were also present in novels such as Daniel Defoe's A Journal of the Plague Year, which contains comical scenes of plague carts and piles of corpses.
+However, Gothic literature was not the origin of this tradition; it was far older.
+Images like corpses, skeletons, and churchyards, now commonly associated with early Gothic fiction, were first popularized by the Graveyard poets.
+They were also present in novels such as Daniel Defoe's A Journal of the Plague Year, which contains comical scenes of plague carts and piles of corpses.
 Even earlier, poets like Edmund Spenser evoked a dreary and sorrowful mood in such poems as Epithalamion.
+These pre-Gothic works laid the emotional groundwork that Gothic fiction later expanded upon.